shreykoradia/talez-backend/ReadMe.md

 Is Talez an open-source SaaS platform?
 As of now, the decision is pending.
 I am Shrey Koradia, the creator and maintainer of Talez, working diligently to optimize your business processes with the aim of making it go "Bizzzz."
 Whether you're interested in having a chat or exploring potential collaborations, feel free to reach out to me on [X](www.twitter.com/shreykoradia) or via email at device.shreykoradia@gmail.com.

 Let's revolutionize collaboration and ideation with Talez!

+#### Todo for talez backend in jan/feb sprint

+1. Addition of Feedback API endpoints
+2. Additon of get endpoint for create workflow
+3. Addition of Invite Endpoints
+4. Addition of Verify user email endpoints